zama-ai/concrete/docs/compilation/composing_functions_with_modules.md

 | 2         | 2         |
 | 1         | 1         |
 ```

-Here we use a while loop that keeps iterating as long as the decryption of the running value is different from `1`.
-Again, the loop body is implemented in FHE, but the iteration control has to be in the clear.
+In this example, a while loop iterates until the decrypted value equals 1.
+The loop body is implemented in FHE, but the iteration control must be in cleartext.

-## Optimizing runtimes with composition policies
+## Runtime optimization

-By default when using modules, every inputs and outputs of every functions are compatible: they share the same precision and the same crypto-parameters.
-This means that the most costly crypto-parameters of all code-paths is used for every code paths.
-This simplicity comes at a cost, and depending on the use case, it may not be necessary.
+By default, when using modules, all inputs and outputs of every function are compatible, sharing the same precision and crypto-parameters.
+This approach applies the crypto-parameters of the most costly code path to all code paths.
+This simplicity may be costly and unnecessary for some use cases.

-To optimize the runtimes, we provide a finer grained control over the composition policy via the `composition` module attribute.
+To optimize runtime, we provide finer-grained control over the composition policy via the `composition` module attribute.
 Here is an example:

 ```python
 from concrete import fhe